Quiet mountain road

 So would I recommend it?

-Just have an open mind.
-You may have exhausted other possibilities.
-It may work; it may not.
-You won’t know until you try.
-It is a risk, but the reward could be peace of mind and a more fulfilling life.
-Passing over a high-profile career doesn’t mean you’ve given up on hopes, dreams, or goals.
-It’s a respite to do things on your own timeline, without compromising your wellness.
+So should you do it?
+If you’re thinking about it, then you have probably exhausted all other possibilities.
+Truth is, it may work for you, it may not.
+You will never know unless you try.
+Is it a risk?
+Yes.
+But the reward could be peace of mind and a much more fulfilling life.
+Just because you are passing over a high profile career doesn’t have to mean you no longer have hopes, dreams, and goals.
+It’s just a respite that will help you do things on your own timeline, and without compromising on your wellness.